 North Somerset Council is registered with the Information Commissioner’s Office for the purposes of processing personal data.
 The information you provide will be held and used in accordance with the requirements of UK and European data protection law.
-The information will form part of your Early Years funding entitlement account, and will be held for six years following the end of the current financial year.
+The information will form part of your early years funding entitlement account, and will be held for six years following the end of the current financial year.

-Unless otherwise agreed with you, we will only collect the minimum personal data required to deliver the service, which includes name, contact details, date of birth, National Insurance number, gender, ethnicity, placement setting and dates, setting opening times, Ofsted URN and insurance details, hours claimed.
+Unless otherwise agreed with you, we will only collect the minimum personal data required to deliver the service, which includes name, contact details, date of birth, National Insurance number, gender, ethnicity, placement setting and dates, setting opening times, Ofsted URN and insurance details and hours claimed.
 It does not include information relating to criminal convictions or offences.

 The information will be used to check a parent or guardian’s eligibility for a funded place; the provision of which being our statutory duty under the Education Act 1996, and is therefore lawful under Article 6(1)(c) of GDPR.
 We require the ethnicity data for monitoring purposes, which we consider to be lawful in accordance with Article 9(2)(g) of GDPR.